-Prof. Karp is also an acclaimed mentor.
-He was selected as the Outstanding Faculty Undergraduate Mentor among all Faculty at MIT in 2008 and received the 2010 HST McMahon Mentoring award for being the top mentor among all faculty who mentor Harvard-MIT students.
-Jeff obtained a Ph.D. from the University of Toronto in 2004 at IBBME/Chem Eng where he worked with Professor John Davies and Molly Shoichet.
-Upon graduation, he was awarded the Paul B. Madsen Award for being the most innovative graduate student.
-He joined MIT as an NSERC Postdoctoral Fellow working in Institute Professor Robert Langer’s laboratory from 2004-2007.
+Dr. Karp is also an acclaimed mentor.
+He was selected as the Outstanding Faculty Undergraduate Mentor among all Faculty at MIT and received the HST McMahon Mentoring award for being the top mentor among all faculty who mentor Harvard-MIT students.
+To date, 16 trainees from his laboratory have secured faculty positions at institutions throughout the world.